 What was unique was that even with consolidation the important marks were maintained at Demerara distillers – either the identical mark was produced by moving the original still to the new location or by producing it on an existing still on the new location.
 So even though the original distilleries are closed, the identical marks are produced at the existing distillery at Diamond, which is the only distillery left.
 Even XM is distilled at Diamond, and then aged and bottled by Banks/DIH outside Georgetown.

 Demerara distillers are the only distillery in the world that has maintained the quality and tradition that is the identical marks and original wooden stills.
 This is what has made these rums so distinct as compared to others and they are the only distillers in Guyana.
 (Banks/DIH is a blender.)
 Any rum that is refered to as Demerara rum must be distilled in Guyana in the county of Demerara.

 The double wooden pot still and the wooden coffey still

 Today the Demerara distillers operates 9 different stills and thus produces a fantastic range of rum marques.
 There are in operation 4 column Savalle stills, 2 wooden pots, 1 wooden coffey and 2 metal columns.

-The old wooden coffey still too is also the last operating still of its kind in the world today, and the uniqueness of the Demerara rums are surely attributed to this still as well.
+The old wooden coffey still too is also the last operating still of its kind in the world today, and the uniqueness of the Demerara rums are surely attributed to this still as well even though it must be said, a specific still cannot be associated with a specific rum, but more like “rum-type”.
 The wooden Coffey still is made of rectangular frames stacked on top of each other with metal perforated trays inbetween.
 The rectifier has cooling coils passing through some of the sections.
 These wooden stills are made of local hard wood.

 Most people believe the 12 and the 15 are separated by merely 3 years whereas in fact they are produced using marques from different stills explaining their variety.